Thursday, January 24, 2013

 Stepfather 2: Make Room for Daddy (1989)

-rating: **1/2
+Rating: **1/2

-starring: Terry O'Quinn, Meg Foster and Caroline Williams
+Starring: Terry O'Quinn, Meg Foster and Caroline Williams

-I never really saw a necessity to franchise The Stepfather.
-Personally, that's just pushing it; last time we saw our Family Killer, he gets a knife stabbed into his chest, so following that movie up with something like him surviving that just kills the realism of all things and plain cashing in to the movie's partial success.
-So now, after surviving said fatal attack, Terry O'Quinn returns to play the killer stepdad once again, now institutionalized and building progress in rehabilitating himself, so claims the ward's psychiatrist.
-But after a one-on-one session with his psychiatrist stepdad proved him wrong (and dead) when he sticks a disguised pick into the doctor's neck and murders a guard nearby, escaping to once again wreck havoc and live his prefect dream life.
+Terry O'Quinn returns to play the killer stepdad once again, now institutionalized and building progress in rehabilitating himself.
+Or so claims the ward's psychiatrist.
+After a one-on-one session with his psychiatrist, stepdad proves him wrong (and dead) when he sticks a disguised pick into the doctor's neck and murders a nearby guard, escaping once again to wreck havoc and live his prefect dream life.

-With little on the plotting department, the movie passes as a franchise entry with a fair cast (Meg Foster from Masters of the Universe (1987) stars as the lady apple in stepdad's eye and Caroline "Stretch" William from Texas Chainsaw Massacre 2 as a family friend who got too close into finding Stepdad's true identity.) and some good atmosphere.
-The gore effects, though, are a little dodgy, something that O'Quinn himself really disliked about the finish film, as you can tell them blood splashes are just desperate and cheap.
+With little on the plotting department, the movie passes as a franchise entry with a fair cast (Meg Foster from Masters of the Universe (1987) stars as the lady apple in stepdad's eye and Caroline "Stretch" William from Texas Chainsaw Massacre 2 as a family friend who got too close into finding Stepdad's true identity) and some good atmosphere.
+The gore effects are a little dodgy, though, something that O'Quinn himself really disliked about the finish film as you can tell them blood splashes are just desperate and cheap.

 Nothing further to discuss, Stepfather 2 is really just that.
 Unnecessary sequel but overall still watchable.